Keats/vincentprouillet/content/post/announcing-gutenberg.md

 prompted me to write my own, [Tera](https://github.com/Keats/tera).

-Now that Tera is getting more mature and my frustration with Go templates grows, I started working again on it a few weeks ago and it got to a point where it's usable.
+Now that Tera is getting more mature and my frustration with Go templates grows, I started working again on the static site engine a few weeks ago and it got to a point where it's usable.

 It's called **Gutenberg** and is now available in a 0.0.2 version on crates.io and [Github](https://github.com/Keats/gutenberg/releases).
 It seems AppVeyor is running into some issue with curl so I haven't been able to test it on Windows yet but